adamgunderson/PostBackupNFS/README.md

 ```console
 pwd
 ```
 In the steps going forward use absolute paths, replacing `~/` with the output of `pwd`.
+If the command examples ahead, assume the output of `pwd` is `/home/firemon`.
 ### Configure the script.
 Copy the `PostBackupNFS.py` file to ~`/PostBackupNFS/PostBackupNFS.py`.
 Adjust the follwoing configuration varialbe to match your environment.